Publication Policies and Ethical Guidelines

 - COPE Ethical Guidelines for Peer Reviewers

 Being an editor, he/she should carry out their responsibilities with much dedication to improve the quality of the journal.
 It is advisable to oversee the journal policies time to time and assisting the publisher in maintaining the journal quality towards serving the scientific community.
-Editors to be followed:
+Guidelines to be followed:

 - To improve the ways of journal processes, the editor should actively seek the views of editorial board members, reviewers, authors.